 •If you can't eat regular meals, divide the meals into a larger number and a smaller quantity.

 •You have juices and meals that are easy to swallow, mixed by blenders and soup, yogurt, honey, fruit, vegetables and salad.

 •Reduce fat, smoked meals, Moderate consumption of preserved meats, milk, and sugars.

-•You may find it difficult to exercise on the journey to therapy, but as long as it is moderate and simple, it does no harm.
+•You may find it difficult to exercise, but as long as it is moderate and simple, it does no harm.

-•To overcome some difficulties with sport, you have to make sport as fun as playing with a bunch of friends.
+•To overcome some difficulties with sport, you have to make sport as fun as doing with a bunch of friends.

-•There are many symptoms associated with treatment, such as hair palpitations, but remember that they are temporary, not permanent, and will end with the end of treatment, and you will return to the way you were and be better.
+•There are many symptoms associated with treatment, such as hair loss, but remember that they are temporary, not permanent, and will end with the end of treatment, and you will return to the way you were and be better.

-•Sugars, gum and meats are not banned, but moderation is required in everything.
+•Sugars, Milk and meats are not banned, but moderate use is required in everything.

 •Using silicon in reconstruction is perfectly safe and does not cause tumors.